GSA/citizenscience.gov/pages/public-engagement-with-science-summit.md

 <br>

 ## The Implementation of Federal Prize and Citizen Science Authority for Fiscal Years 21-22
-Access the Implementation of Federal Prize and Citizen Science Authority for Fiscal Years 21-22 full report, appendices and survey data [here](https://www.whitehouse.gov/ostp/news-updates/2024/04/16/the-implementation-of-federal-prize-and-citizen-science-authority-for-fiscal-years-21-22/).
+Access the <em>Implementation of Federal Prize and Citizen Science Authority for Fiscal Years 21-22</em> full report, appendices and survey data [here](https://www.whitehouse.gov/ostp/news-updates/2024/04/16/the-implementation-of-federal-prize-and-citizen-science-authority-for-fiscal-years-21-22/).

 <br>